A Christian reading an open Bible while blurred digital screens show confusing AI-generated images and headlines.

 Wisdom That Tools Cannot Replace

-Guarding the Heart Against Fear
+Guarding the Heart Without Fear

-The answer is not withdrawal from technology, but trust in God’s sovereign rule (Psalm 103:19).
 Nothing surprises Him.
 Nothing outruns His authority.
 He holds all things together in Christ (Colossians 1:17).

 Living as Witnesses in an Age of Confusion